inoxlang/inox/docs/shell-basics.md

 ## Pseudo Commands (quit, clear)

-- `quit` pseudo command stops the process.
+- The `quit` pseudo command stops the process.
-- `clear` pseudo command clears the screen.
+- The `clear` pseudo command clears the screen.

 ## Syntax